Sirivannavari: Career

+In June 2026, Sirivannavari participated in two important Thai Royal Family events.
+On June 26, she participated in official Royal mourning events for the demise of the Princess Bajrakitiyabha, which included gifting 47 saffron robes to Buddhist monks and other formal religious ceremonies.
+She also participated in an official visit to France, with their Majesties the King and Queen, to commemorate 170 years of France–Thailand relations, arriving at Paris Orly Airport on June 28.
+In France, she met President Emmanuel Macron and Mrs. Macron.
+Notably, she walked directly behind The Queen, and in front of all other dignitaries, which indicated her high position in the order of precedence.

+Sports

 Sirivannavari represented Thailand in badminton at the 2005 Southeast Asian Games in the Philippines, winning a team gold.
 In this, she follows in the footsteps of her grandfather, King Bhumibol Adulyadej, who represented his country in international sailing events.
 A badminton tournament that made its debut in 2016, the Thailand Masters, bears her name.